Positive Behavior Intervention Support

 We use a PBIS Matrix to help students understand what target behaviors look like in various locations throughout the school.

 Through the use of Blue Bucks, students are rewarded when teachers spot excellent behaviors.
 Whether it is a case of doing the right thing by helping others or simply paying attention and responding appropriately in class, a wide variety of positive behaviors are monitored and rewarded.
 Students can then use the Blue Bucks they earn to purchase rewards that range from comestibles to event admission.

 What if we have to discipline?

 There will always be discipline in schools.
 While PBIS is focused on positive behaviors in order to limit discipline instances that arise, Summerour still needs to discipline students.
-Each classroom has a PBIS discipline flowchart* posted which serves to remind students and teachers of the discipline process we use when the need arises.
+Each classroom has a PBIS discipline flowchart which serves to guide teachers of the discipline process we use when the need arises.

 *When reading the PBIS discipline flowchart, please begin in the upper, left-hand box: "Is the behavior office managed?"